Simple Past or Past Perfect – English Tense Comparison

 After the flight attendants had completed the safety demonstration, the plane took off.

-The chart below provides an overview of the differences between the English simple past and past perfect tenses.
+The table below shows when to use the English simple past and past perfect tenses.

 Simple Past Past Perfect